ect123/temp-map-projections/content/datum.md

 - assumed to be identical to original NAD 83 in conterminous U.S.
 - later iterations in 1996 and 2002 based entirely on GPS observations
 - used by military and GPS systems
+- uses an ellipsoid that attempts to account for the entire world

 ### Another datum coming down the pike (2022)

-- the National Geodetic Survey in the U.S. is currently working on a new datum
+- the National Geodetic Survey in the U.S. is currently working on a new North American Datum
 - will rely on Global Navigation Satellite Systems (GNSS) and Global Positioning Systems (GPS)
 - will use an updated geoid (hypothetical mean sea level) model